Margaret McMillan on structural change and labor productivity in sub-Saharan Africa

 WIDER Seminar Series

 Margaret McMillan will present at the WIDER Seminar Series on 20 March 2019.
+This presentation will be done via video conference.

 Abstract – Structural Change and Labor Productivity in Sub-Saharan Africa